mikegratton/slog/README.md

 ## Asynchronous Logging

 Slog is an *asynchronous* logger, meaning log records are written to sinks (files, sockets, etc.) on dedicated worker threads.
 "Logging" on a business thread captures the message to an internal buffer.
 This is then pushed into a thread-safe queue where a worker thread pops the message and performs the (blocking) IO call.
 This design minimizes blocking calls that are made on the business thread.
 The risk with asynchronous logging is that the program may terminate before this queue is written to disk.
-Slog ties into the signal system to ensure that the queue is processed before at exit in most cases.
-These cases include normal end of program (`return` from main) and the signals SIGINT, SIGABRT, and SIGQUIT.
+Slog ties into the signal and exit systems to ensure that the queue is processed before at exit in most cases.
-Thus Slog will drain its queue on all trappable signals (ctrl-C -- SIG_INT -- included), as well as when `abort()` is called.
-Note that calling `exit()` from `stdlib.h` is not one of these cases -- this exits the program via a means that can evade the destructor of Slog's singleton.
-If you are slogging in a context where you need to call exit (i.e. you have forked), you must call `slog::stop_logger()` first to ensure a proper shutdown.
+These cases include normal end of program (`return` from main), calls to `exit()` and the signals SIGINT, SIGABRT, and SIGTERM.
+Exiting using `quick_exit()` can still result in lost messages, however.

 ## API